-- The Algorithm, inspired by the human brain. - The Camera, in order to have vision, inspired by the human eye. - The Database, needed in order to have a memory of known and unknown humans, inspired by the ability of a human memory to remember faces (a typical human can recall about 2,000 faces). - Processing Power, also inspired by the innate processes of the human brain.
+- The Algorithm, inspired by the human brain. - The Camera, in order to have vision, inspired by the human eye. - The Database, needed in order to have a memory of known and unknown humans, inspired by the ability of a human memory to remember faces (a typical human can recall about 5,000 faces across their lifetime). - Processing Power, also inspired by the innate processes of the human brain.